supa2/Automaton/Introduction.md

 ### Joining the Internet Of Things with the esp8266

 Automaton provides a way to separate processes into running components and to make them work together in a clear event-driven way.
-It comes with a collection of bundled component to control and monitor digital pins, control relays, leds and piezo speakers.
+It comes with a collection of bundled components to control and monitor digital pins, control relays, leds and piezo speakers.
 To receive input from serial ports, rotary encoders, buttons and timers.
 We won't go into all of these in this introduction.